-Don’t want to keep track of and distribute npm authentication tokens amongst your team?
+Don’t want to keep track of and distribute npm maintainer tokens for public packages amongst your team?
 By adding the token to the Bytesafe registry, you no longer need to distribute it to team members manually or keep track of it.
-And a more full-fledged and fine-grained IAM is planned for upcoming releases.

-Always want to publish latest version of your package to upstream registries?
-Make use of Bytesafe’s Forward plugin to automatically push packages to upstreams (like the npmjs public registry).
+Bytesafe can also be configured to always publish latest version of your package to upstream registries.
+The Bytesafe Forward plugin can automatically push packages to upstreams (like the npmjs public registry).

 Local cache of packages

 Bytesafe acts as a cache for your required packages.
 All package versions that is pulled into Bytesafe, either via install to local projects or pulls, are stored as local copies for your needs.
 No need to worry that dependencies will be made unavailable, by unpublishes or other reasons.